opentoonz/opentoonz_docs/source/using_ffmpeg_with_opentoonz.rst

 |ffmpeg_builds_windows|

 | In the majority of cases, the default choices are fine.
-| Hit the blue **Download Build** build button, this will begin downloading a zip archive containing FFmpeg.
+| Hit the blue **Download Build** button, this will begin downloading a zip archive containing FFmpeg.

 | You can now proceed to the next section: `Installing FFmpeg for Windows`_.